 Hydra is the nine-headed monster that was killed by Hercules in mythology.
 It is believed to be the guardian of the gate between the world and eternity.

 Double Headed Serpent has been used in East Asia and Greek mythology.
 This figure symbolizes sometimes divine goodness, sometimes the body's vital functions and mental activities, and

 sometimes heaven and hell.
 The Double-Headed Serpent symbolizes also immortality.
 For this reason, it has been used as the symbol of medical science, for centuries.

 Makara is a sea creature in Indian mythology.
 It represents the Capricorn according to the Hindu calendar.

 Pegasus is the winged horse of Greek mythology.
-According to the legend, Pegasus has left the world immediately after birth and it has flown to the realm of the gods.
-Winged horse Pegasus was a very good flyer and this symbol is still used for good luck.
+According to the legend, Pegasus left the world immediately after birth and it has flown to the realm of the gods.
+The winged horse Pegasus was a very good flyer and this symbol is still used for good luck.

 Today, the Phoenix is still believed to bring good luck.